ygqygq2/turbo-ai-rules/README.md

 ## 🚀 Quick Start

+> ⚠️ **Multi-root Workspace Limitation**: This extension currently has limited support for multi-root workspaces.
+It's recommended to use it in single workspace environments.
+[Learn more](#-known-limitations)

 ### 1. Install Extension

 Search for **Turbo AI Rules** in VS Code Extension Marketplace and install.